ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 service attacks.
 Implementations of this mechanism need to ensure that they do not facilitate such attacks.
 In particular, there are scenarios where an endpoint knows that its peer is only allowed to send IP packets from a given prefix.
-For example, that can happen through out of band configuration information, or when allowed prefixes are shared via ADDRESS_ASSIGN capsules.
+For example, that can happen through out-of-band configuration information, or when allowed prefixes are shared via ADDRESS_ASSIGN capsules.
 In such scenarios, endpoints MUST follow the recommendations from
 {{!BCP38=RFC2827}} to prevent source address spoofing.